lovish-ab/grocery_delivery_docs/docs/usecase.md

 3. Cart icon updates with the new count.
 4. Cart items are saved in the database for logged-in users.

-**Alternate Flow:**
-- If a product is out of stock → Display “Out of Stock” message.

 **Post-condition:** Selected items are visible in the user’s cart.